Leave No Trace

 Leave No Trace Center for Outdoor Ethics

-Leave No Trace (LNT) provides research, education and initiatives so every person who ventures outside can protect and enjoy our world responsibly.
+(LNT) provides research, education, and initiatives to help everyone who ventures outdoors protect and enjoy our natural world responsibly.

-Leave No Trace follows a set of seven principles that can be applied in any natural setting to minimize human impacts on the environment.
-Following the Leave No Trace principles helps protect precious natural and cultural park resources, and preserve the park experience for you and for future visitors.
+Leave No Trace is built around seven principles that can be applied in any natural setting to minimize impacts on the environment.
+Following these principles helps protect the natural and cultural resources of national parks while preserving the quality of the park experience for you and future generations of visitors.

 Benchmark Backcountry Campsite with tent